Manuel Margot Player Props: Rays vs. Marlins

 Manuel Margot At The Plate

-- Margot has 14 doubles, a triple, three home runs and 16 walks while hitting .253.
+- Margot is batting .254 with 14 doubles, a triple, three home runs and 16 walks.

-- He has homered in three games this year (4.1%), leaving the park in 1.2% of his chances at the plate.
+- Looking at the 74 games he has played this year, he's hit a home run in three of them (4.1%), and in 1.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.